 She credits the influence of many artists, particularly Chagall, Rothke and Alison Saar, an American whose work explores themes of African cultural diaspora and spirituality.

-A Kid, in mixed media, is the featured slider above.
+A Kid, in mixed media, is the featured image for this blog.
 Enjoy more of Travers’ varied work on her website jtravers.journoportfolio.com.